mbrdg/ftp-client/README.md

  4  * * *
  5  104.17.113.188  9.292 ms  9.869 ms  10.355 ms
 ```
+> What ICMP packets are observed and why?

 Capturing the packets we can verify that exist ICMP packets.
 Basically, we must
 know how `traceroute` works in order to understand such existence.